 - The student cannot begin studies due to being incapacitated by personal illness or injury.

 The absence permit must be applied for in written form from the application services by the date stated in the guide for applicants.

 Q: Do I have to know Finnish to apply to the university’s academies?

 A: The academies have different language requirements, which are presented in the guides for applicants.
 Short descriptions follow:

 - Academy of Fine Arts: The Academy of Fine Arts requires adequate skills in Finnish, Swedish, or English.
 Maturity of the teaching is in Finnish or English, however, students can use Swedish orally and in written form during teaching and education assignments unless dictated otherwise in the curriculum or prohibited by the nature of the education.
 Applicants are to demonstrate their Finnish, Swedish or English language skills in the application phase.

-- Sibelius Academy: Music education and 5.5-year church music studies require skills in Finnish or Swedish.
-Other programmes can be applied for with skills in English.
-Applicants from countries outside the EU/EFTA must demonstrate language certificates in the application stage.
-Arts Management programme applicants must all demonstrate English language certificates.
+- Sibelius Academy: Music Education and 5.5-year Church Music programmes require skills in Finnish or Swedish.
+Other programmes can be applied for also with skills in English.
+Applicants must have command of the language of instruction used in the programme.
+All applicants are to demonstrate their Finnish, Swedish, or English language skills in the application phase.

 - Theatre Academy: Degree studies at the Theatre Academy require sufficient command of Finnish, Swedish, or English.
 Applicants must have command of the language of instruction used in the programme.
 Applicants are to demonstrate their Finnish, Swedish or English language skills in the application phase.